The Visibility Game is Rigged.

 More details (for the nerds)

-The huge mistake traditional brand work makes is not accounting for the visibility biases you face as an historically underestimated leader and the Invisibility Taxes you pay as a result.
+The huge mistake traditional visibility and influence work makes is not accounting for the visibility biases you face as an historically underrecognized leader and the Invisibility Tax you pay as a result.

-Don’t even get us started on Focal Backlash and Likability Heuristics…
+Don’t even get us started on Backlash and Likability Heuristics…

 Reciprocity Gap

-Disparities in returns on social investments between groups, largely determined by worth and cultural membership in a society.
+This is a consequence of the Reciprocity Gap—disparities in returns on social investments between groups, largely determined by worth and cultural membership in a society.
+Underrecognized folks are often asked to meet a higher threshold of investment in order to activate a willingness to reciprocate.
 Translation: Getting less than your peers because of a marginalized identity.

 undraw_Powerful_re_frhr.png